 Skip to main content

-The name of the BE binary that appears in this doc is doris_be, which was palo_be in previous versions.
+Note: The BE binary file name doris_be mentioned in this document was palo_be in earlier versions.

-Fe is a java process.
-Here are just a few simple and commonly used java debugging commands.
+FE is a Java process.
+Below are some commonly used Java debugging commands.

 num #instances #bytes class name